MegHermes/Rock-paper-scissors/README.md

 ---

 #### This game is built with Next.js, Tailwind CSS for UI styling, and TypeScript for type checking.
-Challenge your friends or play against the computer in this fun and interactive game.

 </p>